stephan-double-u/cross-language-validation-schema/README.md

 resp. _date-time_ (e.g. ```2022-12-31T23:59:59Z```) format
 (according to [RFC 3339, section 5.6](https://datatracker.ietf.org/doc/html/rfc3339#section-5.6)).

+### Evaluation sequence
+TODO: More detailed description
+- First check all rules for a property with matching user permissions in the order in which they are defined.
+- If no rule evaluates to _true_, check all rules for the property WITHOUT permissions in the order in which they are defined.

+TODO: Example

 # Implementations
 - [Cross Language Validation Java](https://github.com/stephan-double-u/cross-language-validation-java) implements a Validator and a Producer for this schema in Java.